openshift-pipelines/pipeline-service/README.md

 This annotation is not propagated by the KCP syncer, maybe something to change.
 A quick fix is to disable this feature.

 Future: KCP syncer will handle this and propagate new annotations.

+4. KCP version needs to be set

+Tekton pipeline controller checks the version of the apiserver.
+It needs to satisfy a particular regexp.
+The default value doesn't work.

+Future: KCP will have a proper version set.